-I found this insight interesting because I just finished writing a Pharma Marketing News article related to this issue: "Corporate Reputation in the New Media World: Influencing the New Influencers" (PMN reprint #91-02; keep reading to get a discount code for ordering it FREE!).
+I found this insight interesting because I just finished writing a Pharma Marketing News article related to this issue: "Corporate Reputation in the New Media World: Influencing the New Influencers" (PMN reprint #91-02).
 In that article, Gary Bartolacci, Senior Director, Kantar Health, cited research that questioned the traditional idea of thought leaders being perceived and defined by prestigious titles, number of publications, and speaking engagements.
 Other physicians may not fit that definition but are nevertheless quite influential, said Bartolacci, especially at the local and regional levels.

 Influential physicians who are hired by pharmaceutical companies to speak about new therapies to other physicians are called "key opinion leaders" (KOLs).
 The problem with traditional KOLs is that many of them are usually so busy that they may not have the time to participate speaking programs.

 But more and more KOLs are facing a more difficult choice: either stop moonlighting as a paid speaker for pharmaceutical companies or quit their jobs at top medical schools and teaching hospitals that restrict or ban participation in speakers’ bureaus.